nitindermohan/oak-new-docs/content/docs/manuals/app-catalog/nginx-server-unikraft.md

 ![Nginx Balancing](balancing.png)

-To test out the balancing capabilities of Oakestra, we can deploy a simple Nginx server with a client that sends requests to the server.
-By assigning a Round-Robin balanced semantic IP to a Nginx service.
-When scaling up the Nginx service, the client requests will automatically be balanced across the service's instances.
+Similarly to the regular Nginx deployment in Oakestra, we can deploy Nginx using [Unikraft](https://unikraft.org).
+This will allows us to have a more lightweight and isolated version of Nginx for the machines supporting unikernel virtualization.

+{{< callout context="note" title="Unikernel Support" icon="outline/rocket">}} To enable unikernel support please refer to the Unikernel Support manual section{{< /callout >}}

 #### SLA Template

-For this example we create a service named `curlv4` using a `curlimages/curl:7.82.0` docker image.
-This service performs a curl request to an Okestra semantic IP address of our choice (`10.30.55.55`) and then it fails.
+For this example we create a service named `curl` using a `curlimages/curl:7.82.0` docker image.
+This service performs a curl request to an Okestra semantic IP address of our choice (`10.30.30.31`) and then it fails.
 After failue Oakestra will re-deploy the instance indefinitely.

-Together with the `curlv4` service we deploy a Nginx service named `nginx` using the `nginx:latest` docker image.
-This service will be assigned a Round-Robin semantic IPv4 address `10.30.55.55` (as well as a Round-Robin semantic IPv6 address `fdff:2000::55:55`, but this is optional).
+Together with the `curlv4` service we deploy a Nginx service named `nginx` using the `nginx_amd64.tar.gz` unikraft image hosted online.
+This service will be assigned a Round-Robin semantic IPv4 address `10.30.30.31`.
+Since this kernel image is only available for `amd64` architecture, we specify this in the SLA template using `"arch": ["amd64"],` selector.

 {{< callout context="caution" title="Oakestra Networking" icon="outline/alert-triangle">}}
 To find out more about networking, please refer to the [Networking](/docs/manuals/networking-internals) section.